 However, the BCT operates a regulatory sandbox that allows small groups of fintechs to test blockchain-based payments, remittances, and traceability platforms in controlled environments.
 This signals institutional openness to blockchain technology even while crypto remains banned.

-As of 2025, parliamentary committees are actively considering a draft bill that would decriminalize crypto possession and create a licensing regime for virtual-asset service providers (VASPs).
-The proposed framework includes conditional exchange licenses, mandatory on-shore KYC, and a progressive capital gains tax regime.
-The timeline: framework by 2026, sandbox expansion in 2026, pilot exchanges by 2027, and full retail access by 2028.
-Tunisia is also exploring a digital dinar (CBDC).
+As of 2025, parliamentary committees are reportedly considering a draft bill that would decriminalize crypto possession and create a licensing regime for virtual-asset service providers (VASPs).
+The proposed framework is said to include conditional exchange licenses, mandatory on-shore KYC, and a progressive capital gains tax regime.
+No official timeline has been confirmed.

 Tax Treatment of Card Rewards in Tunisia